The Hesse Pencil Variety: Plane Cubics

 \end{proof} \begin{proof}[Proof of Proposition \ref{numerofinitoorbite}] It is enough to prove the statement for representatives of the $SL(3)$–orbits of plane cubics.
 From the classification in Table \ref{tab:pencilN}, the only orbit representatives for which the family of pencils contained in $N$ might not be finite are

-We now analyze these four cases separately. \begin{itemize} \item[\textbf{A}]We began our analysis with $x^3$.
+We now analyze these four cases separately.
+As the reader may expect, some orbits will appear multiple times in the case-by-case analysis.
+Whenever this happens, we will indicate where they have already been encountered by referring to the appropriate table. \begin{itemize} \item[\textbf{A}]We began our analysis with $x^3$.
 Our goal is to show that the pencils of the form

-form only finitely many $SL(3)$-orbits that we can control.
-We observe that all the cubics in the linear combination are of the form $line+conic=\{x=0\}+conic$.
+form only finitely many $SL(3)$-orbits, which we can explicitly list.
+We observe that all the cubics in the linear combination are of the form $line+conic$, where the line is $\{x=0\}$.
 Let us distinguish several cases: \begin{itemize} \item \textbf{Conic(smooth) + Tangent line$\{x=0\}$}\\ This condition is satisfied when the intersection of $\{x=0\}$ and the conic $\{3b_1 xy+3b_2 xz+3b_3y^2+6b_4 yz+3b_5 z^2\}$ consists of a single point, and the conic does not degenerate into one or two lines.
 The first requirement leads to the condition $b_4^2=b_3b_5$, while the second one is equivalent to requiring that the Hessian is non-zero and distinct from the cubic itself.
-Toghether these conditions are precisely those we found for cubics in $H^{-1}(x^3)$ (see Table \ref{tab:hessianspace}).
+Together these conditions are precisely those we found for cubics in $H^{-1}(x^3)$ (see Table~\ref{tab:hessianspace}).
 Moreover, all cubics of the form $conic(smooth)+tangent \ \ line$ lie in the same $SL(3)$-orbit.
 By Lemma \ref{equivhess}, it follows that all the pencil of the form

 belong to the same orbit. \item \textbf{Conic(smooth) + Secant line}\\ From the classification of the $SL(3)$-orbits, we know that all cubics of this type lie in the same orbit.
 We claim that the Hessian of such a cubic lies in the pencil generated by it and by $x^3$.
 Then, by Lemma \ref{equivhess}, this will imply that all pencils of the form